Q+A - How does Egypt's parliamentary election system work?

-Egyptians voted on Monday in run-off votes for the first phase of their parliamentary election, part of a lengthy transition to civilian rule after generals took charge following Hosni Mubarak's removal from office in February.
+Egyptians voted on Monday and Tuesday in the first free parliamentary election in decades after a popular uprising ended President Hosni Mubarak's 30-year rule in February.

 Below are some questions and answers about how voting works and what is at stake:

-The staggered vote that started on November 28 is to fill 498 seats in the lower house.
-The last run-off vote will take place on January 11.
+The staggered vote that started on Monday is to fill 498 seats in the lower house.
+The last run-off vote will take place on January 10.
 The military council will appoint 10 more deputies.
-Voting for 180 seats in the 270-strong upper house starts on January 29 and ends on March 12.
-The holders of 90 seats will be appointed by the next president after his election.
+Voting for the 270-strong upper house starts on January 29 and ends on March 11.
+Ninety of those seats will be appointed after the next president is elected and 180 will be up for grabs.

 WHAT POWERS WILL PARLIAMENT HAVE?

 The new parliament's primary task will be to pick a 100-strong constituent assembly to write the new constitution.
-Only elected members of both houses will be able to pick the assembly's members.
-Parliament will have legislative power but the military council that took over from Mubarak will keep its "presidential powers" until a presidential election, now expected in June 2012.
+Only elected members of both houses will get to pick the assembly's members.
+Parliament will have legislative power, but the military council, which took over from Mubarak, will keep its "presidential powers" until a presidential election, now expected in June, 2012.

 The military council will still appoint the government, but is likely to face pressure from parliament to ensure it reflects the mix of the newly elected assembly.